Appliance

 Appliance overview

-What the appliance is, what it runs, and what the variants look like.
+What the appliance is, what it runs, and where it can be deployed.

 Last updated 18 Apr 2026

-The Operayde appliance is a sealed Debian box that runs AI on your network.
+The Operayde appliance is a managed environment that runs AI on your infrastructure.
 It is the only component in the system that ever sees a prompt or a document.

 - Starter